Supreme Court upholds Biden rule requiring serial numbers and background checks for ghost guns

 Seven justices joined the opinion, authored by Justice Neil Gorsuch, upholding the rule.
 Two justices, Clarence Thomas and Samuel Alito, dissented.

+Ghost gun sales have grown exponentially since kits that let people build them easily at home came into the market, Gorsuch wrote.
+"Some home hobbyists enjoy assembling them.
+But criminals also find them attractive," he said.

-Ghost guns were found at crime scenes in soaring numbers across the U.S. before the regulation went into place, rising from fewer than 1,700 recovered by law enforcement in 2017 to more than 27,000 in 2023, according to Justice Department data.
+The number of ghost guns found at crime scenes around the country has also soared, according to federal data.
+They rose from fewer than 1,700 recovered by law enforcement in 2017 to more than 27,000 in 2023, according to Justice Department data.

 Ghost guns are any privately made firearms without the serial numbers that allow police to trace weapons used in crime.
 The 2022 regulation was focused on kits sold online with everything needed to build a functioning firearm — sometimes in less than 30 minutes, according to court documents.